treefrogframework/treefrog-framework/docs/user-guide/en/view/otama-template-system.md

 The class attribute will also be output as a result like the same as above.

-Although attribute information could be output, you wouldn’t really want to bother to write such information in the presentation logic.<br>
+Although attribute information could be output, you wouldn't really want to bother to write such information in the presentation logic.<br>
 As a solution there is the \|== operator.
 This has the effect of merging the contents while leaving the information of the attributes attached to the tag.

-So, let’s rewrite the presentation logic as follows:
+So, let's rewrite the presentation logic as follows:

 ```
  @foo  |== linkTo("Back", urla("index"))